azuer88/colorbox/README.md

 # colorbox

-Create an image of solid color box
+Draw a box of a solid color, given the box dimensions, e.g., "200x400", and the fill color